kminh06/clock-app/README.md

 # Multi-Functional Clock Application

 This project is built using React.
 The goal of this project is to deliver a functional and serviceable app while learning the JS library React.

+By building this project, I've:
+- Learned the foundation of React (JSX, hooks, components, ...)
+- Extended my skills in programming web applications
+- Worked on bug-fixing skills